Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 I love and hate him.

-You've got to watch it.
+You got to watch it.
+Anyway.

-Well, before we go, and this is as much for the people here
+Well, before we go, and this is much

-as for the people at home.
+as for the people here is for the people at home,

 Nick Mason, you do a podcast every single week.

+I do.
 It's called The Weekly Planet.
+It's about nerd stuff.

-We will occasionally make fun of the awful man
+We will occasionally make fun of

-that is Marlon Brando.
+the awful man that is Mylan Brando.

+Rest in piss.
 You will not be missed.

 He's no good.

-New Line Cinema made Spawn in 1997.
+Newline Cinema made Sporn in 1997.

-You made eight Nightmare on Elm Street movies.
+You made eight nightmare on Elm Street movies.

 And this is why you don't deal with people